HackYourFuture/JavaScript3_examples/week2/README.md

 ## 00-base

-This folder show the unchanging part of the code by way of introduction.
+This folder shows the unchanging part of the code by way of introduction.
 Pressing the button just produces a console.log.

 ## 01-xhr-sync